solygambas/kotlin-projects/09-camerax-app/README.md

 ## Features

 - adding the CameraX dependencies.
-- displaying the camera preview in an activity.
 - requesting the necessary permissions.
+- customizing the app icon.
+- - displaying the camera preview in an activity.
 - taking a photo and saving it to storage.
 - analyzing frames from the camera in real time.
 - capturing video to MediaStore.